 iniva (Institute of International Visual Arts) and the Stuart Hall Foundation are pleased to announce the fifth Stuart Hall Library Artist’s Residency commencing in September 2021, supported by Arts Council England.
-This residency is a funded opportunity for an artist based in the UK to be in residence at iniva’s Stuart Hall Library over a three-month period from the September to December 2021.
+This residency is a funded opportunity for an artist based in the UK to be in residence at iniva’s Stuart Hall Library in London, UK, over a three-month period from the September to December 2021.
 The selected artist will receive a total sum of £4,500 and given support to pursue their research in the library.

 Professor Stuart Hall (1932 – 2014) was actively engaged in the arts throughout his life, and in particular the visual arts.
 He championed the establishment of iniva and chaired its board for more than a decade.
 Professor Stuart Hall worked closely with artists, filmmakers and photographers, writing about the visual arts, informing critical thinking and influencing public policy on arts education.